 Deanville is a tiny town located in the state of Texas.
 With a population of 63 people and just one neighborhood, Deanville is the 1051st largest community in Texas.

-When you are in Deanville, you'll notice that it is more blue-collar than most other communities in America.
-100.00% of Deanville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Deanville is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Deanville is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Deanville who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 In Deanville, however, the average commute to work is quite long.
 On average, people spend 37.50 minutes each day getting to work, which is significantly higher than the national average.